kushaldas/pym/docs/igd.rst

     >>> g
     <generator object <genexpr> at 0x7fc559516b90>

-You can also check how much memory a generator expression is using by comparing it with an list comprehension.In the following example.
+You can also check how much memory a generator expression is using by comparing it with a list comprehension.In the following example.

 ::